streamingfast/firehose-networks/README.md

 ## License

-This project follows the same licensing as the upstream Networks Registry project.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.